Amazo: The New 52

 As part of The New 52, the new origin story of the Justice League references the "A-Maze Operating System" and "B-Maze Operating System" designed by Anthony Ivo.
 The League later battles an android equipped with a corrupt version of this operating system.

-During the Forever Evil storyline, the New 52 Amazo appears as a member of the Secret Society of Super Villains.
+During the Forever Evil storyline, Amazo appears as a member of the Secret Society of Super Villains.

 During the "Amazo Virus" storyline, a biotech pathogen is created based on the android's absorption cells.
-The first person to be infected by this virus is former Lexcorp research scientist Armen Ikarus, whose mind becomes corrupted in the process and replaced by the virus's will.
+The first person to be infected by this virus is former LexCorp research scientist Armen Ikarus, whose mind is corrupted in the process and replaced by the virus's will.
 Now possessing power and driven to infect others, Ikarus's personality is replaced by the new Amazo.
 The Ikarus Amazo infects others, granting them super-powers based on desires and personality traits, but killing them within 24 hours.
 The Ikarus Amazo, able to enhance infected humans and control them through a "hive-mind" connection, is defeated by the Justice League.
 Young Reggie Meyer and his family are also affected.
-Influenced by technology from the original Amazo android, Reggie becomes Kid-Amazo.
+Influenced by technology from the original Amazo android, Reggie becomes the second Kid Amazo.

 DC Rebirth

-In the storyline "Outbreak", Amazo is one of the villains recruited by an A.I. named Genie, created by the daughter of computer technician James Palmer.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+In the storyline Outbreak, Amazo is one of the villains recruited by an A.I. named Genie, created by the daughter of computer technician James Palmer.
 His technology cells are later hacked and he briefly joins the Justice League's side.

 Amazo later appeared as a member of the Cabal, alongside Per Degaton, Doctor Psycho, Queen Bee, and Hugo Strange.
+Amazo re-appeared in the pages of Batman/Superman: World's Finest #16 with Metamorpho abilities labeled NewMazo with aide by Will Magnus of the Metal Men.
+It also created an ally in the form of Ultra-Morpho.

+Dawn of DC

+In Absolute Power, Amanda Waller and Failsafe create an army of Amazos to steal the powers of metahumans around the world before the Justice League destroys them.
+Jadestone, Green Lantern's Amazo counterpart, gains sentience after absorbing the power of Alan Scott's Starheart, survives the destruction of the other Amazos, and becomes the guardian of the Green Lantern central power battery.